darknight/tabby-interview/technical-writing/README.md

 Merges: ("u", "g") -> "ug", ("u", "n") -> "un", ("h", "ug") -> "hug"
 ```

-If we tokenize the word "bug", it will be tokenized as ["b", "ug"].
+If we tokenize the word `bug`, it will be tokenized as ["b", "ug"].

-"mug", however, will be tokenized as ["[UNK]", "ug"] since the letter "m" was not in the base vocabulary.
+`mug`, however, will be tokenized as ["[UNK]", "ug"] since the letter "m" was not in the base vocabulary.

-Likewise, the word "thug" will be tokenized as ["[UNK]", "hug"]: the letter "t" is not in the base vocabulary, and applying the merge rules results first in "u" and "g" being merged and then "h" and "ug" being merged.
+Likewise, the word `thug` will be tokenized as ["[UNK]", "hug"]: the letter "t" is not in the base vocabulary.
+For the characters ("h", "u", "g"), first we apply the merge rule ("u", "g") -> "ug" to get ("h", "ug"), then we apply the merge rule ("h", "ug") -> "hug" to get "hug" as the final token.

+Be aware that if there are multiple merge rules can be applied, we always pick the one with the highest ranking (i.e. most frequent pair).

 # Show me the code